pnp/syntex-samples/scenario-samples/Unstructured-DPM-and-CA-Scenario/README.md

 You can find the sample source code here: [/scenario-samples/Unstructured-DPM-and-CA-Scenario](https://github.com/pnp/syntex-samples/tree/main/scenario-samples/Unstructured-DPM-and-CA-Scenario/)

 # Deployment Instructions
+> Currently most of the steps are manual (for example import the content assembly modern template) but hopefully in the near future it might be possible to automate all of the process using MS Graph API or new Powershell commands.
 Before starting, download all content in a single folder on your computer.

 Then use the [PnP PowerShell](https://pnp.github.io/powershell) powered scripts to deploy the necessary SharePoint online libraries, columns and the Syntex model to your content center.